-Why waiting to adopt an SRM means you’re losing valuable time and opportunities to lower your risks
+Waiting to adopt an SRM means losing valuable time and opportunities to lower your risks.

 With your research, you’ve learned all the great benefits of using an SRM and how it can improve your team’s efficiency and even contribute to the success of your projects, but have you considered SRM’s benefits in reducing risk?

-An SRM is an investment that will start reducing your risks as soon as you’re up and running
+An SRM investment will reduce your risks as soon as you're up and running.

-Teams may not realize they need an SRM until something goes wrong (i.e., once they realize data is missing or once a government agency/internal executive asks for a report on all their engagements or they’re in a legal dispute).
+Teams may not realize they need an SRM until something goes wrong (i.e., once they recognize data is missing, a government agency/internal executive asks for a report on all their engagements, or they're in a legal dispute).

-For teams who have already adopted an SRM, they have all their stakeholder data logged and organized, which helps to protect them when things go wrong.
-This protection is why you can’t wait to adopt your SRM.
+Teams that have already adopted an SRM have all their stakeholder data logged and organized, which helps protect them when things go wrong.
+This protection is why you can't wait to adopt your SRM.

-However, if you’re still not sure why adopting an SRM as early as possible is important, keep reading because we’re sharing three key reasons below.
+However, if you're still unsure why adopting an SRM as early as possible is essential, keep reading because we share three key reasons below.

 Reason 1: An SRM helps to protect your organization’s important stakeholder data